GregorR/ggt/API.md

 use both at the same time, define `GGT_SUPP_THREADS` to `1` before including GGT.
 If you don't, green/teal threads won't be threadsafe with respect to native threads.

+You can also include `"ggt/fake.h"` or set `GGT_FORCE_FAKE=1` and include `"ggt/best.h"` to use fake threading, which really just runs each thread to completion eagerly.
+Of course, no interthread communication or context switching works in this mode, so it's mostly for debugging.

 Green threads are a tradeoff between time and space efficiency.
 GGT green threads use heap allocation for stack frames, which is less time efficient, but